Men who have weak jawlines, double chins, or receding small chins, will do practically anything to hide them or make them appear more defined.

 When trying to hide a weak jawline or double chin with a beard, you might be tempted to trim your beards jawline very close to the edges of your own jawline.

 Big mistake.
-Your beards jawline should never go higher than 1″ upwards of the highest peak of the Adam’s apple.
+Your beards jawline should never go higher than 1″ upwards of the highest peak of the Adam’s apple (more about this in our bigger guide).

 If you trim it any higher than that, you will be exposing the soft fat under your neck, and at the same time exposing your double chin.